ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 -> WAN1 -> Cloud2 vCPE1 -> Cloud2 APP1

-## Computing-Aware AI Large Model Inference
+## Example 5: Computing-aware Distributed AI Training and Inference

-AI(Artificial Intelligence) large model refers to models that are characterized by their large size, high complexity, and high computational requirements.
+Artificial Intelligence (AI) large model refers to models that are characterized by their large size, high complexity, and high computational requirements.
 AI large models have become increasingly important in various fields, such as natural language processing for